 So, man's a slave to sin.
 Man cannot be righteous on his own.
 God provides a righteousness by faith.
 The only way God can do that is for Christ to pay the price to free that man.
 The man is a prisoner.
 He is sentenced to die.
 Somebody's got to pay his penalty.
 And that was the redeeming price paid by the blessed Lord Jesus Christ.
 He paid the price to set us free.

 It says in 1 Timothy 2:6 that Christ Jesus gave Himself a ransom.
 What was the price?
 It was Himself, wasn't it?
 He had to die in our place.
-And oh, the Scripture is so filled with that thought; I wish we had time to cover myriad Scriptures, but just this one.
-First Peter 1:18, "For as much as you know that we're not redeemed with corruptible things, like silver, or gold, from your vain manner of life, but you were redeemed with the precious blood of Christ as a lamb without blemish and without spot."
+And oh, the Scripture is so filled with that thought; I wish we had time to cover myriad scriptures, but just this one.
+First Peter 1:18, "For as much as you know that you're not redeemed with corruptible things, like silver, or gold, from your vain manner of life, but you were redeemed with the precious blood of Christ as a lamb without blemish and without spot."
 What did God say the price had to be?
-"The wages of sin is ... what? ... death."
-The price was death and Christ died that death, shed His blood and so the righteousness of God is available apart from legalism, built on revelation, acquired by faith, provided for all, given freely through grace, accomplished by redemption.
-And then this ... paid for with blood.
+"The wages of sin is (What?) death."
+The price was death, and Christ died that death, shed His blood.
+And so the righteousness of God is available apart from legalism, built on revelation, acquired by faith, provided for all, given freely through grace, accomplished by redemption.
+And then this, paid for with blood.

-Verse 25, "God set forth Christ to be the covering over our sins through His blood."
+Verse 25: "God set forth Christ to be the covering over our sins through His blood."
 God required death.
 God required a sacrifice.
 Jesus became that sacrifice.
 You see, God could not just forgive you and me and not deal with justice.
 Love could forgive but justice had to be met and justice required a penalty and the penalty had to be paid.
 And so, literally, Jesus becomes the covering.
-He becomes the satisfaction, that's the word hilasterion, the propitiation.
+He becomes the satisfaction, that's the word hilastērion, the propitiation.
 It means "a place where sins are blotted out."
-It was used to refer to the Mercy Seat, when the priest went in the Day of Atonement, Yom Kippur, and sprinkled the blood on the Mercy Seat, that was the place where sins were blotted out... and Christ became the place where sins are blotted out.
-He became the kapporeth, the Mercy Seat.
+It was used to refer to the Mercy Seat.
+When the priest went in the Day of Atonement, Yom Kippur, and sprinkled the blood on the Mercy Seat, that was the place where sins were blotted out.
+And Christ became the place where sins are blotted out.
+He became the kappora, the Mercy Seat.
 He, by His blood, provided satisfaction.
 And so we are redeemed by the precious blood of Jesus Christ, a lamb without spot and without blemish.

 In Philippians 1, "For unto you it is given in the behalf of Christ not only to believe on Him but to suffer."
 If you believe, it has been given to you to believe.
 It's all of God.
 It's all of God.

-Now, let me just say this..
+Now, let me just say this.
 Having said all of this, I don't understand it.
-Okay?
-Because it's a supernatural, divine miracle but I confess to you that I believe it and that's what God asks.
+OK?
+Because it's a supernatural, divine miracle, but I confess to you that I believe it and that's what God asks.